Religion and sexuality

-Overview

 Sexual morality has varied greatly over time and between cultures.
 A society's sexual norms—standards of sexual conduct—can be linked to religious beliefs, or social and environmental conditions, or all of these.
 Sexuality and reproduction are fundamental elements in human interaction and societies worldwide.
 Furthermore, "sexual restriction" is one of the universals of culture peculiar to all human societies.

 Accordingly, most religions have seen a need to address the question of a "proper" role for sexuality.
 Religions have differing codes of sexual morality, which regulate sexual activity or assign normative values to certain sexually charged actions or ideas.
 Each major religion has developed a moral code covering issues of human sexuality, morality, ethics, etc. These moral codes seek to regulate the situations that can give rise to sexual interest and to influence people's sexual activities and practices.

 Abrahamic religions

 Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality.

-Catholicism in particular favours exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times), believing and teaching that such behaviors are forbidden because they're considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
+Catholicism in particular favours exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, anal sex, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times), believing and teaching that such behaviors are forbidden and considered sinful, and further compared to or derived from the alleged behavior of the residents of Sodom and Gomorrah.
 However, the status of LGBT people in early Christianity and early Islam is debated.

 Baháʼí Faith

-In the Baháʼí Faith, sexual relationships are permitted only between a husband and wife.
-Bahá'u'lláh, the founder of the Baháʼí Faith, forbids extramarital sexual intercourse in his book of laws; the Kitáb-i-Aqdas.
-He developed the belief that all humans are spiritual individuals that help develop and further the advancement of society physically and spiritually.
-The Baháʼí consideration of sex is that chastity should be practiced by both sexes before marriage because it is commendable ethically and leads to a happy and successful marital life.
-The Baháʼí Faith recognizes the value of the sex impulse, but judges that its proper expression is within the institution of marriage: Baháʼís do not believe in suppression of the sex impulse but in its regulation and control.
+In the Baháʼí Faith, sexual relationships are permitted only between a husband and wife, and marriage is emphasized in the faith.
+Bahá'u'lláh, the founder of the Baháʼí Faith, forbade any sexual intercourse outside a heterosexual marriage in his book of laws; the Kitáb-i-Aqdas.
+Homosexual sexual relationships and same-sex marriages continue to be prohibited.